 So, why is that?
 Recalling from the last installment: in the 1.0 world of touchpoint communications, content and rules are essentially wrapped up in code.
 Meaning that a composition engineer needs to take even the simplest of typo corrections, enter them into their build environment, and “recompile” or re-bundle to make the changes.
 And since the entire bundle has changed, everything needs to be re-tested, not just the corrected typo.
 All of this takes time, scheduling and resources – most of which are not available on-demand, all-the-time, and can translate into long delays (a la 3-4 months!).

 Which brings us to Touchpoint Messaging 2.0, a world where content and rules are now managed and controlled by the content creator through the messaging lifecycle, separately from IT and the composition platform – outside of code, but safely referenced by the code.
-Which also means that any required changes can be implemented, verified and approved by user stakeholders, without ever tying up valuable IT development resources.
+This also means that any required changes can be implemented, verified, and approved by user stakeholders, without ever tying up valuable IT development resources.
 So, how long does it take to change content now in a Touchpoint Messaging 2.0 world?
-Maybe 3-4 minutes, along with an on-demand proof ?
+Maybe 3-4 minutes, along with an on-demand proof?
 Of course, with change-friendliness comes the need to ensure that approved production content cannot be changed by any individual at any time.
-So a 2.0 touchpoint messaging platform also needs to provide controls that lets users continue to make changes for future delivery that doesn’t impact today’s.
+So a 2.0 touchpoint messaging platform also needs to provide controls that let users continue to make changes for future delivery that doesn’t impact todays.